 Take it near them and keep the vacuum in places where the dog often visits.
-When you are vacuuming the house, make sure to keep the pet near you to get familiarized with the sound of the vacuum.
-Praise and reward your dog during every one step of the cycle of gradually working the vacuum nearer to them.
+When you are vacuuming the house, make sure to keep the pet near you to get familiarized with the sound.

 Dog vacuuming tips